 Thirty years ago, radio salespeople had few things they could sell.
 It was pretty much spots, remote broadcasts, and the occasional event sponsorship.
 Since then, we’ve added many arrows to the quiver.
 Radio salespeople are now authorized to pitch an array of digital products to clients, from display ads in the mobile app to pre-roll spots in the audio stream to mentions in the social media posts.
 Today’s list of products resembles a sushi menu.

-While some clients are digitally savvy enough to know exactly what they need, not all of them are.
+While some clients are digitally savvy enough to know exactly what they need, most of them aren’t.
 We routinely encounter local advertising clients who know that they need to be using digital channels to market their products and services, but are looking for guidance.
 Are your salespeople trained to offer that guidance?
 Or are they like the order takers who just drop the menu on the table and leave customers to fend for themselves?

 Sometimes, our salespeople push a particular service because that’s the station’s priority, even if it doesn’t fit the specific needs of the customer.
 Incentivizing the sales staff to “push homepage takeovers this month” is the equivalent of the chef saying, “the mackerel’s about to go bad, push it on special” — it doesn’t prioritize the needs of the client, and it might leave them with a queasy feeling in their stomach.